 Like every journalist on this planet I’d love to work for the New York Times, Wall Street Journal or be an evangelist for FSFE (Free Software Foundation).
 And every day I wake up and start writing.
 Every day I try to improve my style and approach to topics.

-To finish up, this is what you’ll find on me – or where you’ll find me on – a lot of the time, some essential tools that help me in my productivity.
+To finish up, this is what you’ll find on me – or where you’ll find me on – a lot of the time, some essential tools that help me with increasing productivity.

 • Small hard-back notebook which goes everywhere with me, pen (use the above mentioned PocketMod to create wallet sized booklets).